About the Extreme Weather Response Program

 Key Program Dates

 BC Housing encourages communities to begin engaging with BC Housing as soon as possible to discuss plans for an EWR shelter.
-While the intention of the program is to have EWR shelters in place prior to the start of the EWR season, BC Housing will continue review new EWR Plan proposals throughout the winter.
+While the intention of the program is to have EWR shelters in place prior to the start of the EWR season, BC Housing will continue to review new EWR Plan proposals throughout the winter.

 Note: Although the goal is to have EWR shelters ready before the start of the EWR season and colder weather, BC Housing will continue to review new EWR Plan proposals throughout the winter and provide support as needed.